 At Whitney, LLP, our experienced termite damage lawyers help Maryland homeowners to fight back and seek financial compensation for the economic and non-economic losses caused by an infestation.
 In one 2019 case, our attorneys secured a $1,068,000 verdict for a Maryland homeowner against a negligent firm that failed to discover an infestation, leading to serious financial losses.
-We have successfully secured significant judgments and settlements for termite damage for our clients, and you will not have to bear any out-of-pocket attorney’s fees or expenses.
+We have successfully secured significant judgments and settlements for termite damage for our clients.

 Termite Damage Inspections for Maryland Mortgages